 “She still sings with a street-eye view and empathy and speaks of the fragility of people’s souls but her poetic lyrics continue to deepen and widen, and when you hear something as beautiful as ‘It Rains Down’ you know she’s someone special” – Graham Reid

-Sam RB’s latest album ‘Finding Your Way Home’ (also produced and recorded by Andrew Buckton at Studio 203) was released in 2014, and was followed by a North Island Tour.
+Sam RB’s third album ‘Finding Your Way Home’ (also produced and recorded by Andrew Buckton at Studio 203) was released in 2014, and was followed by a North Island Tour.
 Like many of her songs they were developed on Queen Street busking.

+Music was all she imagined she would do until she began doodling in between gigs on tour.
+She posted some photos of her art on Facebook and received so much validation and encouragement that she decided to have an exhibition.
 While preparing for her debut exhibition in 2015 she recorded single ‘Myselves’, which was produced and recorded at Paquin Studios by Tom Healy.
 It explores multiplicity, something she believes we all experience to some degree.

 She then swapped her plectrum for a paintbrush and it was the beginning of seven years of painting which included exhibitions for Artweek Auckland at Toi Ora Live Art Trust, Ponsonby Central, and group shows at Emma Jean Gallery and The Charlotte Trust Gallery.